Engee documentation

 Description

-Unit Nonlinear Transformer is a transformer with a non-ideal core.
+The unit Nonlinear Transformer is a transformer with a non-ideal core.
 The core can be non-ideal due to its magnetic properties and dimensions.

-The equivalent circuit of a two-winding transformer depends on which of the two options is used for parameters Winding parameterized by:
+The equivalent circuit of a two-winding transformer depends on which of the two options is used for the parameters Winding parameterized by:

 • Combined primary and secondary values.